 - ?
 Celebrate – Excited and celebrating the content and message.

 - ?
 Thumbs Up – A positive reaction to the content.

 - ?
 Thumbs Down – A negative reaction to the content.

 Adding Time Stamped Comments

-For example, you can add comments to any loom video by clicking on the Comment button.
+For example, clicking on the Comment button can add comments to any loom video.

 Simply add your comment, enter your name, and save your comment.

 Note that the comment can be left at specific points in the video.

 This is extremely powerful for a variety of use cases, including: